ykshi/SPNet/README.md

 ========================
 ```

 Since the boundary contextualized model requires lots of manual efforts and the training process is too complex to provide one-step script.
-Thus, we provide a model trained with [VOC2012](http://cvlab.postech.ac.kr/~mooyeol/pascal_voc_2012/) and [boundary map](https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/grouping/segbench/) in `./checkpoints/main_spnetmodel_pre_trained.pth`.
-We are glad to share training skills and you can send the mail to `shiyk3ATmail2.sysu.edu.cn` for further discussion.
+Thus, we provide a model trained with VOC2012 and boundary map in `./checkpoints/main_spnetmodel_pre_trained.pth`.
 You can run script `sh eval_pre_trained.sh` to re-produce our results with output as:
 ```
 =========SPNet==========
 The testing time is 0.814436 second